vipulDessai/game-development-notes/blender/basics/blender-basics-notes.md

 - To open up the Edge menu
 - <kbd>CTRL</kbd> + <kbd>E</kbd>

+### edge loop

+- alt + tap
+- if emulate 3 mouse button is on then shift + double click

 ### Edge Filling (join 2 vertices)

 - select the edge and press <kbd>F</kbd> to add a face to part shown in image